TodePond/TodePondDotCom/wikiblogarden/academia/pdfs/readme.md

 oh yes that is odd\
 I did it in the default viewer\
-using the signature thing
+using the signature thingy

-the what thing?\
+the what thingy?\
 and the what viewer?

 oh you know what\